na-na-hi/renget/archive/BulkGuide.md

 #####The South:
 The South is split into two sub-regions, the Southeast and the Southwest.
 The Southwest, unlike the rest of the Sand Continent, is rather frigid.
 Notable Mystery Dungeons include the Hall of Magic and Snowy Cave.
 The Southeast is primarily made up of deserts, mountains, and coastline, and is where Sahra Town is located.
+######Krabby Cave:
+A small Mystery Dungeon to the south of Sahra Town.
+As the name implies, its entrance is in the shape of a Krabby.
+It's rather small, and mostly home to Water-types.
+Hitmontop used to use the bottom of this dungeon as a hideout.

 ##Miscellaneous Notes and Lore Tidbits